cwuu/11-767/labs/lab3-benchmarking.md

     mobilenet_v3_small = models.mobilenet_v3_small(pretrained=lab2_args['pretrained'])
     resnet18 = models.resnet18(pretrained=lab2_args['pretrained'])
 ```
-2. Why did you choose these models?<br/>
+2. Why did you choose these models?
-<br><b>Ans:</b> we choose unet as it is the model we will use for our course project.
+<br><b>Answer:</b> We choose unet as it is the model we will use for our course project.
 We use suqeezenet and mobilenet because they are canonical for deploying model on the edge, and we should refer to them as our goal.
 As for resnet, we pick it because it is commonly use in many scenario.
 3. For each model, you will measure parameter count, inference latency, and energy use.
 For latency and energy, you will also be varying a parameter such as input size or batch size.
 What are your hypothesis for how the models will compare according to these metrics?
 Explain.
-<br><b>Ans:</b> The hypothesis is that the inference latency and the energy use will increase when the number of parameter count increase.
+<br><b>Answer:</b> The hypothesis is that the inference latency and the energy use will increase when the number of parameter count/input size/batch size increase.

 2: Parameter count
 ----